achristen/UBC-TGA200-Bag-Sampling/README.md

 ## <a name="tankcalibfile"></a> Tank Calibration File

+### File format

+The Setup File is a file that fulfills the TOA5 format as specified by Campbell Scientific.
+It is a regular ASCII comma separated file with 4 header lines.

+### Header lines

-This is a file that fulfills the TOA5 format as specified by Campbell Scientific.
-It is a comma separated file.
-It has 4 header rows, where rows 2-4 are column headers that indicate column headers (row 2), column units (row 3) and a generic "Smp" for all entries in row 4.
+The Setup File has 4 header rows, where rows 2-4 are column headers that indicate column headers (row 2), column units (row 3) and a generic "Smp" for all entries in row 4.
 Following on lines 5 - ... are then data entries.

+### Data entries

+From line 5 onwards we have a list of all calibration tanks.
 Each row is a calibration tank, that is identified by a unique ID (column 1), followed by total CO2 mixing ratio (column 2), d13C in CO2 (column 3), d18O in CO2 (column 4) and a note on the calibration of the tank / source (column 5).

+### Example file

 An example file is contained in this project under the name "TOA5_TGA200_Calibration_Gases.txt".
 Here is the header and to first entires for tanks with the IDs "CO2-001" and "CO2-002":